 input parameter r is the PHY data rate (in Mb/s).
 It represents the estimated data rate at which the mesh STA would transmit a (#1556)nominal frame of standard size Bt based on current link conditions; its estimation is dependent on local implementation of rate adaptation

 input parameter ef is the frame error rate for a (#1556)nominal frame of size Bt.
-It is the probability that when a (#1556)nominal frame of standard size Bt is transmitted at the PHY data rate r, the MSDU is corrupted due to transmission error; its estimation is a local implementation choice.
+It is the probability that when a (#1556)nominal frame of standard size Bt is transmitted at the PHY data rate r, the frame is corrupted due to transmission error; its estimation is a local implementation choice.
 Failures due to exceeding Mesh TTL should not be included in this estimate as they are not correlated with link performance

+The airtime link metric shall be encoded as an unsigned integer in units of 0.01 TU.
+An example of the airtime link metric is shown in S.5 (Airtime link metric usage example).

 The high PHY rate airtime link metric shall be encoded as an unsigned integer in units of 0.01 μs.